 |Lower right: Return of the Hunters by Peter Breughel the Elder.|

-Then, Chagall: what kid didn't stare at this trip shot of a man floating to kiss that lady as she ran towards the window?
-I could feel the air under my feet as I mentally floated up and over with him, and wondered about my neck, bent at 270 degrees, and how she could ru with those tiny, tiny feet.
+Next page: Chagall.
+What kid didn't stare at this trippy shot of a man floating to kiss his beloved as she ran in explicably towards the window?
+I could feel the air under my feet as I followed his feet, mentally floating myself up and over, wondering how my neck could bend at 270 degrees, and how she could ru with those tiny, tiny feet...

 |Birthday by March Chagall|

-Flipping past the more religious, classical works, I spent a lot of time gazing at the Picassos.
-In Mandolin and Guitar, wanted to go behind the instruments to where I could see water, and and walk on those terra-cotta tiles with my bare feet.
-Seated Bather made me want to stick my hand through the spaces between the orbs of stone-like flesh.
-The spaces in Picasso's abstractions felt like Alice through the Looking Glass to me - like most kids, I loved to fantasize about portholes, wormholes, secret doors, mirrors you can jump through into another world.
+Flipping past the more solemn, classical works, I spent a lot of time gazing at the Picassos.
+In Mandolin and Guitar, I wanted to go behind the shape-shifting instruments to see more of the sea, and feel the warmth of those terracotta tiles with my bare feet.
+Seated Bather made me want to stick my hand through the spaces between those orbs of stone-like flesh.
+Staring at the spaces in Picasso's abstractions were like Alice peering through Looking Glass - like most kids, I loved to fantasize about portholes, wormholes, trick mirrors and secret swiveling doors you could step through into an alternate universe.